ThinkAlexandria/css-in-elm/Tutorial.md

 This demonstrates two different ways to do a media query.
 First, at the top level just like you would in CSS, with `media "print"` followed by a `body` selector and some styles.
 Second, using `with` to nest a media query within a `ul` selector.
 In either case, you end up with a top-level `@media` declaration in the compiled CSS.

-This also introduces how to use selector combinators: in this case the [child combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_selectors), represented in CSS as the `>` operator and in `elm-css` as the `children` function.
-(By design, there is no operator equivalent in `elm-css`) There is also a `descendants`  function, an `adjacentSiblings` function, and so on.
+This also introduces how to use selector combinators: in this case the [child combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_selectors), represented in CSS as the `>` operator and in `css-in-elm` as the `children` function.
+(By design, there is no operator equivalent in `css-in-elm`) There is also a `descendants`  function, an `adjacentSiblings` function, and so on.

 Note that `zero` compiles to `0` with no units.
 The `padding` function is ordinarily expecting a value with units associated, but `zero` works too.